-Can Bollywood Survive Modi?
+The War on Bollywood

 I first met Kangana Ranaut in 2014, in New York City.
 I remember her as having a tremendous sense of fun.
 I recently came across a picture of us in Brooklyn, where she is wearing a summery white dress and silver sunglasses, and smiling broadly.

 Ranaut looks very different in her WhatsApp profile picture, which presents her as a fierce figure of piety, wearing a blue sari and offering ablutions to Shiva.
 In 2019, before an audience of executives, journalists, and intellectuals, Ranaut defended a previous statement in which she had called for the destruction of Pakistan.
-(Her earlier comment had come in the wake of a deadly attack by a Pakistani suicide bomber in Kashmir.
-On hearing that news, Ranaut said, she had felt like going to the border and killing Pakistanis herself.)
+(Her earlier comment had come in the wake of a deadly suicide bombing in Kashmir, for which a Pakistan-based extremist group claimed responsibility.* On hearing that news, Ranaut said, she had felt like going to the border and killing Pakistanis herself.)
 On another occasion, she described the movie industry as “full of such anti-nationals who boost enemies’ morals in many ways.”
 (Ranaut’s incitements to violence have led to her being banned from Twitter.)
 Last year, in response to unspecified threats, Ranaut was given a high personal-security designation by the Ministry of Home Affairs—a level that, according to news reports, is generally reserved for “someone who holds a position of consequence either in the government or in civil society.”

 It’s hard to know whether Bollywood will emerge with its character intact.
 Johar, a child of the old Bollywood, is both a casualty of this new time and an enabler, trying frantically to remake himself in the image of Modi’s India.
 It’s an exercise doomed to fail.
 Johar has an incriminating body of work: movies with gay themes (Johar does not discuss his own sexual orientation, even though, as he has written, it is something that “everybody knows”) and movies that resist Islamophobia.
 My director friend recalls telling him simply, “Dude, you’re going to get fucked.
 You’re a fake.”

-Note: This article was published online on June 10, 2021 and updated at 10:15 a.m.
-ET on June 11, 2021. * This article previously misstated the nationality of the suicide bomber in Kashmir.